darianrosebrook/kokoro-onnx-raycast-api/docs/adr/003-provenance-tracking-system.md

 Accepted

 ## Context
-With the increasing use of AI coding assistants, there's a need for comprehensive audit trails and trust scoring for AI-generated code.
+With the increasing use of AI coding assistants, there's a need for extensive audit trails and trust scoring for AI-generated code.
 The CAWS framework requires provenance tracking to:

-- **Audit AI-generated code** with complete traceability
+- **Audit AI-generated code** with implemented traceability
 - **Calculate trust scores** based on quality metrics
 - **Verify integrity** of generated artifacts
 - **Track changes** and their impact on quality